Klaas

 Klaas is a Dutch male given and surname.
-It is the Dutch short form of Nicholas, a Greek name ultimately meaning victory of the people.
+It is the Dutch short form of Nicholas (Dutch: Nicolaas), a Greek name ultimately meaning victory of the people.
 A traditionally common name in the Netherlands, its popularity declined some 20-fold since 1950.
 Archaic spellings include Claas and Claes.
 Among its female derivatives are Klaasje, Clasien, Clasina, Clasine, Clazien, Klasien, Klasina and Klaziena.
 Klaas also exists as a patronymic surname, though the forms Klaasen, Klaassen, Claassen, Claessen, and Claessens are more common.